KOMODO NATIONAL PARK

 With the increasing tourism in the last decade prices have gone up but even more since the pandemic and the increase of fuel prices in September 2022.

-But there are many other boats and trips in shapes and sizes private or shared.
+There are many other boats and trips in shapes and sizes private or shared.
 Differences in price and quality can be huge.
 This can be anything between 2,5 and 40 million.

 Prices depend on the luxury of the boat; well often, as this isn't always that clear.
 You also can join a 2, 3 or 4 day trip on seat-in base.